connectreport/supported-webconnectors/README.md

 Start-Process powershell -ArgumentList "-ExecutionPolicy Bypass -File `"$outputFile`"" -Verb RunAs
 ```

+## Logs
+Logs are persisted to `C:\ProgramData\ConnectReport\log\native-webconnectors` and rotated daily.
+You can use these logs to identify any issues configuring connectors.

+You can adjust the log level in `settings.json`, using the top level key `logLevel`.
+Valid values are `"debug"`, `"info"`, and `"error"`.

+## Locale
+You can configure the locale for currency and date formatting from `settings.json` using the top level key `locale`.

+Supported locales are `en-US` and `en-gb`.

 ## Aggregations
 You can add aggregation to a connector as follows
 ```